 One of the most unique aspects of this collection is its extreme accessibility.
 While the collection is not a lending library, visitors are welcome to enter the collection room, read and handle any of the books, and browse the shelves at leisure.

-ABC@PM is housed on the second floor of Paper Machine, which is located at 6330 St. Claude Ave.
-The collection is open M-F, 9-4pm and by appointment.
+ABC@PM is housed on the second floor of Paper Machine, which is located at 6330 St. Claude Avenue in the Lower Ninth Ward.
+Due to COVID-19, the collection is open by appointment only.
 To make an appointment, e-mail us at firstname.lastname@example.org.

 There are currently no paid staff at ABC@PM and the principal organizers volunteer their time and efforts to maintaining and growing the collection.
 The principal organizers of ABC@PM are professionals in the fields of artist’s books, design, publishing, library collections and management, and other related fields.
 The current principal organizers are: